Xachaeus/Personal-Portfolio/College Projects/Bullet Hell Game/README.txt

 will continue for a certain amount of time, stop, and after a short pause, another pattern will begin.
-Each pattern is designed to have a unique visual appearance, as well as a unique method for avoiding the projectiles in each pattern.
+Each pattern is designed to have a unique visual appearance, as well as a unique method for avoiding the pattern's projectiles.

 The projectile mechanics revolve around timers, like much of the rest of the game.
-In order to prevent different performances or frame rate drops from affecting the speed of the game, everything in the game that moves calculates the number of pixels to travel based on the amount of time passed since the last frame.
+In order to prevent varying performances or frame rate drops from affecting the speed of the game, everything in the game that moves calculates the number of pixels to travel based on the amount of time passed since the last frame.
 The mechanics for timing how long